 Step 4: Look at other listings by that same artist on the internet.

 The next step in finding the value of an art piece is to look at other listings on the internet.
 You can do this by searching the artist's name and clicking on the “Shopping” section in Google.
-The most reliable sources for price information will be gallery websites like ours, and fine art marketplaces such as 1stDibs.
+The most reliable sources for price information will be gallery websites like ours, auction records, and fine art marketplaces such as 1stDibs.
 Websites like eBay and Etsy are less reliable, but can be useful if they are your only option.

 Step 5: Find Comparable Artworks